BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'conduct project kickoff meeting', gaining insight or progressing in your evaluation.

-## Activate SAP MBC in customers SAP environment <!-- dc-card: {"label": ["prepare phase"], "cardName": "Activate SAP MBC in customers SAP environment"} dc-card -->
+## Activate SAP MBC in customers SAP environment

 ### Activate SAP MBC in customers SAP environment